lukas-xb/lrn-ai-rag-vercel/README.md

 The chatbot only responds with information that it has within its knowledge base.
 It can store and retrieve information.

 Instead of calling `tools` which fails sometimes even in supported Ollama models, it parses user request and triggers dedicated tool-like functions.
+This allows running tool-like operations in models in Ollama that don't support [tools](https://ollama.com/search?c=tools), such as `gemma3n`.

 It's a learning project for another app -- it contains logs of actions left for further reference.

 Uses the following stack: